Living with a Chest Heart or Stroke Condition

 "The PREP classes helped me to get back my coordination and confidence.
 Four weeks after my stroke I was back driving."

-It gives access to state–provided medical treatment, but you should be aware that this might not cover all the things available on the NHS in the UK and a contribution to the cost of your care may be needed.
+An EHIC or GHIC gives access to state–provided medical treatment, but you should be aware that this might not cover all the things available on the NHS in the UK and a contribution to the cost of your care may be needed.

-You can apply for an EHIC:
+You can find out more and apply for an GHIC on the NHS Website.

 Flu is a highly infectious illness that spreads rapidly through the coughs and sneezes of people who are carrying the virus.